Report · AI & Tech

 Reading

 In a Verasight survey of 1,509 U.S. adults conducted July 30 to Aug.
 4, 2025, 71% of Americans favored requiring clear labels when content has been generated or heavily modified by AI.
-Including 50% who strongly favor and 21% who somewhat favor.
+This includes 50% who strongly favor and 21% who somewhat favor.

 Few Americans opposed the labels (6%), with 3% who somewhat oppose and 3% who strongly oppose.
 Another 23% were neutral or unsure, with 15% who neither favor nor oppose and 8% who said they are not sure.